AbhidhaRajan/Datahut-QA-Assignment/README.md

 ## Assumptions
 1. **Handling Missing Values**:
-   - For numeric fields like Age and Salary, missing values were replaced using the median of the respective column.
+   - For numeric fields like Age and Salary, missing values were replaced using the median or bfill of the respective column.
    - For categorical fields such as Name and Department, missing values were replaced with the mode (most frequent value) or a placeholder.

 2. **Email Formats**: